The Saint Michael's Sacred Line is a mysterious phenomenon that has puzzled historians and archaeologists for centuries.

 The origins of this shrine to the Archangel are steeped in history.
-Roman Legions used the location as a base and later the Lombards occupied the strategic outpost.
+For example, Roman Legions used the location as a base, and later, the Lombards occupied the strategic outpost.

 The Catholic history of the Sacra di San Michele begins in the X century, when Saint Giovanni Vincenzo, a hermit, was commanded by Saint Michael to build a shrine.
-Located on Mount Pirchiriano, the task before the Saint was practically impossible.
-By a miracle, however, all of the necessary building materials appeared precisely where the shrine stands today.
+The Sacra di San Michele is perched on the top of Mount Pirchiriano.
+Unfortunately, however, the task of building the Monastery was almost impossible to achieve.
+Miraculously, however, the necessary building materials appeared precisely where the shrine stands today.

 Not surprisingly, the site quickly attracted pilgrims throughout Italy and beyond, including notable visitors such as Saint Anselm, Archbishop of Canterbury, whose nephew was a monk there.